Zack-byte/fancy-frontend/README.md

         - research navbar functionality
             - I want the navbar to take up the whole screen and the only way it can be left is if the user clicks the x
                 - currently its limited in size and the user can scroll out of the navbar

+        ** fix buggy navbar Profile and About hero text